 The Missouri Freight Network was designated to help decision-makers choose the best strategic investments for freight transportation.
 The Missouri Freight Network includes the significant statewide and multiregional transportation assets-highways, freight rail, intermodal facilities, ports, and airports-most critical to the movement of freight and goods in the State.
-The network was developed based on the Freight Plan goals and performance measures, and responds in part to the Moving Ahead for Progress in the 21st Century Act (MAP-21) Primary Freight Network and Critical Rural Freight Network.
+The network was developed based on the Freight Plan goals and performance measures, and responds in part to the Fixing America's Surface Transportation (FAST) Act Primary Freight Network and Critical Rural Freight Network.